levex/cgroups-rs/README.md

 This crate is licensed under:

 - MIT License (see LICENSE-MIT); or
-- Apache 2.0 LIcense (see LICENSE-Apache-2.0),
+- Apache 2.0 License (see LICENSE-Apache-2.0),

 at your option.